WallarooLabs/wally/book/core-concepts/partitioning.md

 ## State Partitioning

 Wallaroo supports parallel execution by way of _state partitioning_.
 The state is broken up into distinct parts, and Wallaroo manages access to each part so that they can be accessed in parallel.
-To do this, a _key extractor function_ is used to determine which _state partitition_ a particular message should be sent to.
+To do this, a _key extractor function_ is used to determine which _state partition_ a particular message should be sent to.
 Once the _partition_ is determined, the message and the associated _state partition_ are passed to a state computation to perform the update logic.

 ### Partitioned State